Bimodal Effect on Pancreatic β-Cells of Secretory Products From Normal or Insulin-Resistant Human Skeletal Muscle

 Inflammatory mechanisms have been suggested to contribute as causative factors in the development of type 2 diabetes.
 It has been further postulated that the diabetogenic environment, including insulin resistance and low-grade systemic and localized islet inflammation, contribute toward β-cell “stunning” (47).
 Our results lead us to propose a new component of this complex paradigm.
 We thus show that induction of insulin resistance in human skeletal muscle by TNF-α leads to secretion of myokines that impact negatively on β-cell proliferation and survival.
 Of course, this is just one in vitro model of human skeletal muscle insulin resistance, and the panel of myokines secreted by myotubes rendered insulin resistant by other means or taken directly from insulin-resistant patients may be different from that induced by TNF-α: this is worthy of further study.
 At present, there is little evidence for elevated TNF-α in the skeletal muscle of individuals with type 2 diabetes, whereas its contribution toward skeletal muscle insulin resistance is well established (18).
 Nevertheless, assuming that it will prove possible to extrapolate from the present artificial situation with myokine concentrations in the conditioned media that are arbitrary and dependent on the in vitro conditions, to the clinical setting, the identification of these myokines and of this new pathway for interorgan communication between skeletal muscle and β-cells offers new insight into the pathological process linking insulin resistance to β-cell failure and opens the possibility for new therapeutic strategies for preservation of functional β-cell mass in type 2 diabetes.
 Collectively, our results regarding TM action on primary β-cells combined with earlier data in these and other cell types (11,17,29,46) place MAP4K4 as a novel target in the effort to treat or prevent diabetes by addressing both peripheral insulin resistance and the loss of β-cell mass.
 Our results also indicate a novel mechanism allowing for protection of β-cells by GLP-1.
 Finally, the beneficial effects of conditioned medium from insulin-sensitive myotubes (CMs) raises the interesting prospect of identifying novel molecules able to improve β-cell function, survival, and proliferation while suggesting that communication from skeletal muscle may contribute toward normal β-cell function and mass in healthy individuals.

 This study was supported in part by a research grant from the Investigator-Initiated Studies Program of Merck Sharp & Dohme.
 The Centre of Inflammation and Metabolism (CIM) is supported by a grant from the Danish National Research Foundation (no. 02-512-55).
 CIM is part of the UNIK Project: Food, Fitness and Pharma for Health and Disease, which is supported by the Danish Ministry of Science, Technology and Innovation.
 CIM is a member of DD2, the Danish Center for Strategic Research in Type 2 Diabetes (the Danish Council for Strategic Research, grant nos.
 09-067009 and 09-075724).
-This study was further supported by the Danish Medical Research Council, the Commission of the European Communities (grant agreement no. 223576-MYOAGE), and by grants from the Danish Diabetes Association.
+This study was further supported by the Danish Medical Research Council and by grants from the Danish Diabetes Association.
 The Copenhagen Muscle Research Centre is supported by a grant from the Capital Region of Denmark.
 Human islets were kindly provided through Juvenile Diabetes Research Foundation grant 31-2008-416 (European Consortium for Islets Transplantation, Islets for Research program).

 No potential conflicts of interest relevant to this article were reported.